Canada Emergency Response Benefit (CERB)

 Note: Once you apply, you can expect to get your payment in 3 business days if you have signed up for direct deposit, and approximately 10 business days if you haven’t signed up for direct deposit.

-If your situation continues, you can re-apply for a payment for multiple 4-week periods, to a maximum of 16 weeks (4 periods).
+If your situation continues, you can re-apply for a payment for multiple 4-week periods.

 How to apply

-Applications for the CERB will begin the week of Monday, April 6, 2020.
+Applications for the CERB began the week of Monday, April 6, 2020.

 There are two ways to apply: